koudaiii/kubeps/README.md

 Get container image tag for Kubernetes Pods

-As you know, `kubectl get pod -o wide` can get only pod( NAME,READY,STATUS, RESTARTS,AGE,IP,NODE).
+As you know, `kubectl get pod -o wide --show-labels` can get only pod( NAME,READY,STATUS, RESTARTS,AGE,IP,NODE,LABELS).
-`kubectl get po` difficult for you to get container image or tag.
+`kubectl get pod` difficult for you to get container image or tag.
 `kubeps` enables you to get container image and tag in ALL pods that the specified namespace or labels.

 ![example](_images/example.png)